cuervob69/cuervob69/README.md

 - 👋 Hi, I’m @cuervob69
 - 👀 I’m interested in data science, analytics, statistics, cognitive technologies and Artificial Inteligence.
 - 🌱 I’m currently learning machine learning, Natural Language Procesing, predictive analytics, and so on.
-- 💞️ I’m looking to collaborate on projects about my interest, like data science and machine learning.
+- 💞️ I’m looking to collaborate on projects about my interests, like data science and machine learning.
 - 📫 How to reach me at GitHub as cuervo69 and at Kaggle as cuervo69.

 <!---